 - Low budget allocations from government sources and reliance on donor funds and household expenditure.

-- Inequities in service delivery are linked to access (between rural and urban areas and between wealth quintiles) and that the poor often pay for more services directly from their own pockets.
+- Inequities in service delivery are linked to access (between rural and urban areas and between wealth quintiles), and the poor often pay for more services directly from their own pockets.

 To prevent the outbreak of a public health emergency, water, sanitation, and hygiene (WASH) services must be prepared to support children and their communities in times of crisis – including during armed conflict and other fragile contexts.